tdutanton/tdutanton/README.md

 ## Hi there! 👋

-💻 Junior C++ developer (Qt, STL, Boost, Multithreading etc for Linux/Windows)
+💻 C++ developer (Qt, STL, Boost, Multithreading etc for Linux/Windows)

 🏭 15 years of experience in energy, industrial safety, energy efficiency and energy systems design

-📚 Currently studying at School 21
+📚 School 21 Alumni (develop branch)

 🌳 Hoping for the best

+📚 Studying now: Golang, Rust, Kotlin and C++ of course

 🗺️ Russia, Velikiy Novgorod